 What requirements are applicable to SIMPLEX-COMPACT sealing rings for sterntube seals if I use EALs?Category: Simplex Seals

 You can use EALs for up to 5 years (a standard docking period) with our SIMPLEX-COMPACT sterntube seals.
 However, you must then use sealing rings made of the Viton Pod or Viton Bio material mixtures.
 Viton Bio sealing rings are only available for the SC3 seals.
-It must also be possible for the seals to be flushed in order to allow the oil to be changed at regular intervals (approximately every three months).
+Regarding Viton Pod sealing rings it must also be possible for the seals to be flushed in order to allow the oil to be changed at regular intervals (approximately every three months).

 When using Viton Pod together with an EAL the following points must also be observed: